 Some fakes (especially early fakes) do not come with batteries soldered to the board.
 I got caught out with this before and its an annoyance.
 I believe this is done as a cost-saving method and you may be able to tell from the slight discrepancy in weight.

 There’s a lot of different methods to determine whether a game is genuine or fake.
 A good rule of thumb to follow is if the games you are buying seem too good to be true, then it probably is.
-This holds true especially on eBay where fakes are rampant. eBay, however, has people who are not trying to scam you also and is a great place to pick up bargains.
+This holds true especially on eBay where fakes are rampant. eBay, however, does have sellers who are not trying to scam you also and is a great place to pick up bargains.
+Just be careful out there!